the-turing-way/the-turing-way/book/website/community-handbook/bookdash/bookdash-events.md

 We acknowledge that everyone prefer different setting to work effectively and attentively.
 Therefore we create an environment for self-paced contributions to _The Turing Way_ project.

-Some recommendation to achieve that is by managing space by:
+Some recommendations to achieve this by managing the space at the book dash by:
 - offering a separate space for open discussion for people who work better by discussing their ideas out loud.
 - providing semi-quiet spaces or headphone for noise cancellation for people who don't need active discussions.
 - setting us a shared notes for everyone to take notes together and draw inspiration from each others work (see {ref}`template for notes<ch-bookdash-notes-template>`).